SixArm/craigslist-apartment-stats/README.md

-# craigslist-apartment-stats:<br>Calculate statistics for Craigslist apartment listings
+# craigslist-apartment-stats:<br>Calculate statistics for Craigslist apartment listings.

 What this does: